zramsay/eris-cli/docs/tutorials/getting-started.md

     Where `ADDR` in the above command is the address you want to use.

-[^5]: If you have an error which complains about how a container cannot be removed which looks something like this:

-    ```irc
-    Error removing intermediate container 1f3a1d541241:
-    Driver btrfs failed to remove root filesystem
-    1f3a1d541241e757d48f34329508253e9ee139380b7b914a3b1104677eb0e8ee:
-    Failed to destroy btrfs snapshot: operation not permitted
-    ```

-    Then rerun the `pkgs do` command with the `--rm` flag at the end, which will stop the containers from trying to be removed as part of the tear down sequence.

-[^6]: If you have an error complaining about not being able to reach the compiler service, like this:
+[^5]: If you have an error complaining about not being able to reach the compiler service, like this:

     ```irc
     failed to send HTTP request Post https://compilers.monax.io:10114/compile: dial tcp: i/o timeout